 Alan Watts wise words are still relevant in today’s modern world, inspiring people to live better and happier life.

-Reading his words and thinking about their meaning, can open the mind to higher truths and enhance one’s understanding of life.
+Reading and thinking about his words open the mind to higher truths and to a better understanding of life.

 Alan Watts Quotes